 - Create a new account (Your access code to create a new account is “cougars“)

 Please note: FOCUS-2 will be most effective if you meet with a Career Services staff or Counselor to review your results.
-Once you have completed FOCUS-2, please stop by our office located on the first floor of the Lowe Building, in Room L-120, or contact us to arrange for a follow up appointment.
+Once you have completed FOCUS-2, please stop by our office located on the first floor of the Student Services Center, L120, or contact us to arrange for a follow up appointment.
 If you have any questions on how to use FOCUS-2, please let us know.
 We look forward to working with you and helping you achieve your career goals.

 What’s Your Career Type?